 At the entrance to the Children’s Department, kids can play on colorful gel steps that swish and swirl on contact.
 Children can develop early learning skills at AWE stations featuring fun, educational games and activities in English and Spanish.

-There are ample tables and chairs for library programs plus a patio with bright yellow sunshades that weaves the outdoors into the library experience.
+There are ample tables and chairs for library programs plus a patio with bright yellow sunshades that weave the outdoors into the library experience.

 A living room-style reading area overlooks Chickasaw Trail and provides a comfy place to take in the latest bestseller.